Fourthen/Portfolio/projects/README.md

 ### Web site from scratch with html and js

-Built an website portfolio from scratch in vs.
+Built an website portfolio from scratch.